Khushichaudhary06/Python/README.md

 # Python
-This is my first code
+This is my first programming language.